matwming/kynd-test/README.md

 - How you approach development tasks and plan out code changes
 - Can you clearly communicate what you are doing to the team.

-We don't expect you to spend more than four hours on this so don't worry about going above and beyond the scope provided.
-Also if there are any parts you get stuck on and can't figure out with some quick googling please just skip it and make a note.
+We don't expect you to spend more than four hours on this.
+It is okay if you don't complete everything.
+If there are any parts you get stuck on and can't figure out with some quick googling please just skip it and make a note.

 ### The Task
 We want to add a new "Members" page to our web app.
 Our UX designer has provided a mockup for what the new page should look like.
 Your job is to implement the front end changes for this new page.